AndreMoreiraSanesoluti00/eco5000-app/README.md

 We decided to change our approach.
 The difference between a passing car and a leak wasn't just in the frequency, but in the **persistence of the sound over time**.

-* **The Radical Change:** We increased the sampling window from 2 seconds to 5 seconds (5000 ms).
+* **The Radical Change:** We set the sampling window to **2 seconds (2000 ms)**.
 This allowed the AI ​​to "hear" the complete story of the sound.
 * **Returning to MFE:** To process 5 seconds of audio without crashing the hardware, we replaced the heavy Spectrogram with MFE (Mel-Filterbank Energy).
 * **The Gain:** MFE compresses frequency information efficiently.
 By combining it with the 5-second window, we can process a temporal context 2.5 times larger.
 * **Result:** This simple but strategic change gave us a critical gain of +2% in immediate accuracy and, more importantly, eliminated instability in detections.

 ### Phase 5: The Hybrid Solution (Feature Fusion) and the Identification of Overfitting

-With optimized data input (5s Window + MFE), we refined the system's "brain" into a **Feature Fusion** architecture .
+With optimized data input (2s Window + MFE), we refined the system's "brain" into a **Feature Fusion** architecture .
 Instead of relying on just one data stream, we created a robust combined input framework:

 * **Dual Input:** The system simultaneously processes the **MFE** (the human auditory signature) and the **Spectral Features** (raw mathematical statistics of the signal).
 * **Hybrid Neural Architecture:** We implemented two distinct classifiers operating in parallel: